music-non-stop/music_non_stop/README.md

 </details>

+## Main.js
+The main.js file is crucial in our project as it serves as the central hub where all the functions are defined.
+This file acts as the pivot point of our website, orchestrating the various functionalities and ensuring that everything runs smoothly.

 ## JavaScript Audio

 We have created a class for playing audio files.
 Since we're going to use mp3-format it is named 'MP3Player'.
 The class is defined in mp3-player.js.